-In our opinion, to the best of our information and according to the explanations given to us, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31, 2021, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note.
+In our opinion, to the best of our information and according to the explanations given to us, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at 31 March 2022, based on the criteria for internal financial control over financial reporting established by the Company considering the essential components of internal control stated in the Guidance Note.

-Chartered Accountants (Firm's Registration No.117366W/W-100018)
+For Deloitte Haskins & Sells LLP Chartered Accountants (Registration No.117366W/W100018)

-Sampada S Narvankar

-Partner (Membership No. 102911) UDIN: 21102911AAAABO3988
+Sampada S Narvankar Partner Membership No. 102911 UDIN: 22102911AJTRPY1391

-Place: Mumbai Date: May 27, 2021
+Place: Mumbai Date: May 27, 2022

-ANNEXURE "B" TO THE INDEPENDENT AUDITORS' REPORT
+ANNEXURE B" TO THE INDEPENDENT AUDITORS' REPORT